ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 #

 ```
-Note, that using a script like above expects program to take input as an argument.
+By using a script like above expects program to take input as an argument.
 Also, the way memory address is actually used as input, is not so straightforward.
 (Is your system Little- or Big-endian?)

-You probably have to disable protections mentioned in prerequisites to be able to succeed.
-In this case, stack canaries will likely cause problems, if you are using distribution other than Kali Linux.

-> ***Find a way to disable these protections.
-Use gdb or similar programs to analyze your program.
+***Use gdb or similar programs to analyze your program.
 Disassembling might be helpful.
-Find a suitable address, and figure out what should be overflowed with it and how to get the correct values into it, and finally execute the function this way.***
+Find a suitable address, and figure out what should be overflowed with it, and how to get the correct values into it, and finally execute the function this way.***

+> 1. Return your whole program with new function as code snippet

+> 2. Return the command you used for running the function.
+How did you execute function by just overflowing the input?
+> 3. Take a screenshot when you manage to execute the function.

 Tip: If your hidden function contains printing - add a newline ending to the string.
 Otherwise it might not be printing anything that can be actually seen.